logo

 GAT

-The first flight left Gisborne at 6.45am and arrived in Hastings at 8am.
 The return flight left Hastings at 9.45am and arrived back at Gisborne at 11am.

-Special envelopes were used on the first day flight in both directions as can be seen on the cover which is one of 180 flown from Hastings to Gisborne.
+This cover is inscribed Hastings - Gisborne.
 It is signed by the pilot at the bottom left and was posted on arrival at Gisborne.
 The postmark shows 2.45pm on March 10.

-Flights continued on this route until December 1932.
 In April 1935, East Coast Airways started a regular passenger service between Gisborne and Napier (near Hastings).
 This was connected to the national network in 1937.

 back next